 Behavioural scientists have taught us that people make decisions with emotions, not reason.
 Pathos is the ability to appeal to someone’s emotions.

-The starting point is to get an understanding of the audience’s current emotional state.
+The starting point is to understand the audience’s current emotional state.
 How are they currently feeling?
 Then think how you’d like them to feel in the future and develop arguments that will move them in this direction.

 Ensure your arguments trigger positive emotions.
 Make them feel happy, uplifted, and excited.
 Make them feel loved.